This vegan-friendly Vegetable Korma is an easy, homemade curry that uses easy-to-find ingredients, and a simple step-by-step recipe.

 - 1/2 cup milk OR coconut milk

-- 1/2 cup heavy whipping cream OR 1/2 cup full fat coconut milk OR 2-3 TB coconut cream
+- 1/2 cup heavy whipping cream OR first-press canned coconut milk

 Prepare the rice according to package directions.
 Add 2 bay leaves with the rice while it's cooking, and then discard them when it's finished.

-Season to taste with the salt and sugar.
+Season to taste with the salt.
 If it's too spicy for you, add more cream.
-If it isn't hot enough, add a few drops of hot sauce (don't try to add more spices to change the flavor at this point unless you want to wait on those to dry roast).
+If it isn't hot enough, add more chili flakes.

 Recipe adapted from: Veg Recipes of India